chicagolug/chicagolug-pelican/content/locations/new-wave-coffee.rst

 :category: Locations
 :slug: newwavecoffee

-The coffee shop of choice for 'casual project night'
+The coffee shop of choice for 'Casual Project Night'
 ----------------------------------------------------
 New Wave Coffee is near the center of Logan Square.
 Enter off of Logan Blvd or Milwaukee Ave.